Exploring Istanbul's Archaeological Museum: A Visitor's Guide

 Istanbul through the Ages Exhibit

-For anyone interested in the history of the city of Istanbul, this excellent exhibit does a good job of covering all the bases.
-The displays convey the story of the city, from the legend of its founding right up to the Ottoman era.
+This excellent exhibit within the main building does a good job of explaining the vast and complicated history of the city of Istanbul.
+The displays here convey the story of the city, from the legend of its founding right up to the Ottoman era.
 It's a good way to wrap your head around the staggering history of this metropolis.

 Around the Museum